ljhnsn12/Code101/activity01instructions.md

 - [ ] Images
 - [ ] Links

-Here's and example of a wireframe
+Here's an example of a wireframe

 ***